douglasramiro/kops-spot-workshop/README.md

     --name ${NAME}
     ```

 2. Now let’s create the second Instance Group.
-This time, you will create the group **spot-group-base-2vcpus-8gb**, following the same approach as in the previous step.
+This time, you will create the group **spot-group-base-2vcpus-8gb**, using a different approach as in the previous step.
+Instead of defining a base instance type, now you will specify the amount of memory and vcpus:

     ```bash
     kops toolbox instance-selector "spot-group-base-2vcpus-8gb" \
     --usage-class spot --cluster-autoscaler \
-    --base-instance-type "m5.large" --burst-support=false \
+    --flexible --burst-support=false \
+    --vcpus-min=2 --vcpus-max=2 --memory-min 8gb --memory-max 8gb
     --deny-list '^?[1-3].*\..*' --gpus 0 \
     --node-count-max 5 --node-count-min 1 \
     --name ${NAME}